uyuni-project/uyuni-docs-helper/TROUBLESHOOTING.md

 Next resolve the issue by wiping the entire `/var/lib/containers` directory.

-CAUTION!: This will delete all volumes in the directory!
-Do not do this without backing up the directory or copying your containers elsewhere!
+**CAUTION!
+This will delete all volumes in the directory!
+Do not do this without backing up the directory, copying your containers elsewhere, or making sure you don't need anything that exists there!**

 ```
 # WARNING: This will delete all container volumes, unless stored elsewhere!!